kcal-app/kcal/README.md

 #### Caveats

 In order to support parallel testing, tests are run using sqlite (even though Sail provides MySQL).
-To test with MySQL make a copy of `phpunit.xml.dist` as `phpunit.dist` and change:
+To test with MySQL make a copy of `phpunit.xml.dist` as `phpunit.xml` and change:

 ```